 - Microsoft Dynamics

-How to Become a Secretary or Administrative Assistant
+How do I Become a Secretary or Administrative Assistant?

 You May Also Be Interested In…

-Career changers with experience as a Secretary or Administrative Assistant sometimes find work in one of the following fields:
+Those who work as a Secretary or Administrative Assistant sometimes switch careers to one of these choices:

 - Human Resources Assistants, Except Payroll and Timekeeping